 What should I wear to class?

 Adult students may wear what they like to class, as long as their clothing does not constrict movement or distract them in class.
 All students should come prepared to sweat!
-Men should wear workout pants and a t-shirt and flamenco boots.
-Women should wear a comfortable T-shirt or leotard with stretchy dance pants and/or a long, full flamenco skirt with tights or pants underneath, plus flamenco shoes.
-Female students will need to be able to lift the skirt above the knees so the instructor can see your feet and leg position, or even perform floor stretches, so tights or pants underneath the skirt are recommended.
-Flamenco practice skirts are available for purchase in the studio, or may be purchased online or made at home in a wide variety of styles.
+Both women and men should wear workout pants/leggings and a comfortable t-shirt or top that doesn’t restrict movement.
+Skirts are optional.
+At Flamencura we have both full-length flamenco skirts and shorter practice skirts for sale (prices vary).
+Flamenco practice skirts may also be purchased online or made at home in a wide variety of styles.

 What about shoes?

-Good flamenco shoes are the flamenco dancer’s most important tool.
-Your feet and shoes are your instruments, and should be cared for appropriately.
-First-time flamenco students should wear sneakers or dance character shoes to the first class or two.
-After that, flamenco shoes should be worn to class (flamenco boots for men).
+Flamenco shoes are an important aspect of flamenco dance, but we do not require them for Beginner students.
 Flamencura is an authorized vendor of Miguelitos Flamenco shoes for children and adults.
 These shoes are great for beginner and intermediate dancers, and cost $76.50 including tax (adult women’s sizes).
 Flamenco shoes should be leather, with nails in the sole of the toe and heel, and a dance rubber sole.
-Other high-quality (and more expensive) brands from Spain include Menkes, Gallardos, and ArteFyL, and may be ordered online or by telephone.
+Other high-quality (and more expensive) brands from Spain include Menkes, Gallardos, Luna Flamenca, and ArteFyL, and may be ordered online or by telephone.